-Mr. HU Yong, aged 42, was appointed an executive director of the Company on 12 May 2010, He is the General Manager and Chief Engineer of Sichuan Morita Fire Safety Appliances Co., Ltd. ("Sichuan Morita"), the Company's fire engines and equipment manufacturing subsidiary.
+Mr. HU Yong, aged 43, is an executive director of the Company.
+He is the General Manager and Chief Engineer of Sichuan Morita Fire Safety Appliances Co., Ltd. ("Sichuan Morita"), the Company's fire engines and equipment manufacturing subsidiary.
 Mr. Hu graduated from the Xihua University (formerly known as Sichuan Institute of Technology), specializing in hydraulic mechanics.
 Upon graduation, he joined Sichuan Morita as a product designer.
-He has been working for Sichuan Morita for 18 years and was promoted to the Chief Engineer and then to the General Manager.
+He has been working for Sichuan Morita for 19 years and was promoted to the Chief Engineer and then to the General Manager.
 He has extensive experience in product technology and design, production operations, and administration and management of the company.